 lol, and wonderful solution!

-Mr. Carry can only threaten the licenses of over-the-air broadcasters, whose market share continues to erode.
+Mr. Carr can only threaten the licenses of over-the-air broadcasters, whose market share continues to erode.
 He has zero authority over streamers, cable channels, news aggregators, web sites, Substack, etc. And TV license renewals are years apart.
 His real power is to disrupt merger deals.

 TV is dead.
 I don't even think kids watch movies anymore.
 Trump lives in 1986 and doesn't realize it.
 But unfortunately, he has a lot of people around him who get that internet thing.